google/protobuf.dart/README.md

     $ protoc --dart_out=. test.proto

+### Optionally using `pub global`

+    $ pub global activate -sgit https://github.com/dart-lang/dart-protoc-plugin

+And then add `.pub-cache/bin` in your home dir to your `PATH` if you haven't already.

 ### Options to control the generated Dart code

 The protocol buffer compiler accepts options for each plugin.
 For the